Experimental test of Sinai's model in DNA unzipping

-In the experiment, a DNA hairpin of 6.8k base pairs is held between two beads.
-One is fixed at the tip of a micropipette, the other is optically trapped (Fig.~\ref{f:Fig1}(a) and Appendix \ref{SI:Experiment}).
+In the experiment, a DNA hairpin of 6.8k base pairs (BPs) is held between two beads.
+One is fixed at the tip of a micropipette, the other is optically trapped (Fig.~\ref{f:Fig1}(a) and Supp.~Mat.~Sec.~\ref{SI:Experiment}).
 By moving the optical trap at a speed $v \approx $ 10nm/s, the double-stranded DNA (dsDNA) is mechanically pulled and converted into two single strands (ssDNA).
 The measured force-distance curve (FDC) shows a sawtooth pattern characteristic of stick-slip dynamics (Fig.~\ref{f:Fig1}(b), red curve).
 The hairpin unzips at a critical mean pinning force $f_{\rm c}\approx 15{\rm pN}$, fluctuating in the range 12-17pN.
 Once the hairpin is unzipped, the reverse process starts (Fig.~\ref{f:Fig1}(b), blue curve): the optical trap moves backward and the hairpin refolds into the dsDNA native conformation.
-Rezipping and unzipping FDCs are almost identical, implying that the system is in equilibrium.
+The absence of hysteresis between rezipping and unzipping FDCs and the fact that there is a single reaction coordinate, implies that the system is in equilibrium.

 During unzipping, the base pair at the junction separating dsDNA from ssDNA is subject to random forces generated by the neighbouring monomers, and modeled by the motion of a single particle ($d=0$) in a random potential that belongs to Sinai's universality class \cite{Sinai1983}.
-To test predictions, we carried out experiments by changing the salt (NaCl) concentration from 10mM to 1000mM (Fig.~\ref{f:Fig1}(c)), which modulates the strength of base-pair interactions.
+The number of unzipped BPs is a well-defined reaction coordinate.
+Opening (closing) one BP can be seen as a particle hopping to the right (left).
+We changed salt concentration from 10mM to 1000mM NaCl, Fig.~\ref{f:Fig1}(c), modulating the strength of BP interactions.